Find The Tension In Rope A

 2. Resolve Forces into Components: If the forces are acting at angles, resolve them into their horizontal (x) and vertical (y) components.
 This will allow you to apply the equilibrium conditions more easily.
 Use trigonometric functions (sine, cosine, and tangent) to find the components.

-For instance, if a rope has a tension T and makes an angle θ with the horizontal, the horizontal component of the tension is Tcos(θ) and the vertical component is Tsin(θ).
+Here's a good example: if a rope has a tension T and makes an angle θ with the horizontal, the horizontal component of the tension is Tcos(θ) and the vertical component is Tsin(θ).
 Breaking down the forces into components simplifies the analysis by allowing you to work with forces that are aligned along coordinate axes.

 3. Apply Equilibrium Conditions: If the system is in equilibrium (not accelerating), the sum of the forces in both the x and y directions must be equal to zero.
 Write down these equilibrium equations. ΣFx = 0 and ΣFy = 0.

-This means that the sum of all horizontal forces acting on the object must be zero, and the sum of all vertical forces acting on the object must be zero.
+Basically, the sum of all horizontal forces acting on the object must be zero, and the sum of all vertical forces acting on the object must be zero.
 These equations will allow you to solve for the unknown tension forces.

 4. Solve the Equations: You will now have a system of equations that you can solve for the unknown tension forces.
 If you have multiple unknowns, you will need to have an equal number of independent equations.
 Use algebraic techniques, such as substitution or elimination, to solve for the unknowns.

 5. Check Your Answer: Once you have found the tension forces, check your answer to make sure it makes sense.
-For example, the tension in a rope cannot be negative, and the tension should be greater than the weight of the object it is supporting.
+As an example, the tension in a rope cannot be negative, and the tension should be greater than the weight of the object it is supporting.
 Also, consider whether the magnitudes of the tensions are reasonable given the geometry of the situation.

 One approach is to model the rope as a series of small segments, each with its own weight.
 Then, calculate the tension at each point along the rope, taking into account the weight of the rope below that point.